-A total of 5 states in total entered between July 4th, 1889 and July 3rd, 1890, which meant that 5 new stars were added to the flag, raising the official star count from 38 to 43.
-This meant that 42 would never become an official star count, but it most certainly reflected the number of states in the Union when Washburn's drawing was sent to the patent office by his attorney, Charles F. Perkins.
+The use of just 42 stars on Washburn’s drawing reflects the number of states in the Union when it was sent to the patent office by his attorney, Charles F. Perkins.
 All 4 of the actual surviving examples of the Washburn flags have 44 stars.
 It does not appear that he ever updated the patent, though perhaps there was no need to do that, since the growth of the nation was fairly certain and the need to add stars was implied.

-Only four commercially-produced designs are known to exist among early flags in which the stars are configured into letters or numeric characters.
-One of the others includes both 35 and 36 variations of the same style, with their stars arranged to spell the word "FREE."
-Another has 38 stars arranged into the date "1776" along the top of the canton, with 42 additional stars below arranged to form the date "1876."
-The last bears 48 stars arranged to form "U.S.A."
+Only four commercially-produced designs, including Washburn’s, are known to exist among early flags in which the stars are configured into letters or numeric characters.
+The earliest of these includes both 35 and 36 star variants of the same style, on which the stars are arranged to spell the word "FREE."
+Another bears 38 stars arranged to form the date "1776" [followed by 43 more stars below to form “1876”].
+The last bears 48 stars arranged to spell "U.S.A."

-The 44 star "U.S." variety is by far the largest of all the known styles.
-The bold impact of the star pattern places it firmly among the best of all known examples.
-While none of the flags in this format has yet been documented in any text, a reference to the exact pattern appears on a printed paper souvenir that was produced for the 1893 World Columbian Exposition (Chicago World’s Fair).
-It may be that the design was produced by Washburn specifically for the World’s Fair.
-A printed image of the souvenir is also included.
+The 44 star "U.S." variety is the largest of all the known styles.
+The bold impact of the star pattern places it firmly among the best of all known examples of any kind, in any star count.
+While none of the flags in this format has yet been documented in any text, a reference to the exact pattern appears on a printed paper souvenir that was produced for the 1893 World's Columbian Exposition, better known as the Chicago World’s Fair.
+It may be that the design was produced by Washburn specifically with the fair in mind.
+[A printed image of one of these souvenirs is included with the flag.]

 The stars of the flag are made of heavy grade, felted wool, which is highly unusual.
-I have seen this fabric used on 20th century examples on rare occasion, but never in a 19th century flag.
+I have seen this fabric employed on 20th century examples, on rare occasion, but never in a 19th century flag.
 The stars are double-appliquéd (applied to both sides) with treadle stitching.
-The canton and stripes of the flag are constructed of treadle-sewn wool bunting, and there is a wide canvas sleeve, through which a looped, braided hemp rope was threaded and stitched firmly into place.
+The canton and stripes made of wool bunting that has been pieced and joined with treadle stitching.
+There is a wide canvas binding along the hoist, in the form of an open sleeve, through braided hemp rope, looped at the top and bottom, was threaded and stitched firmly into place.

-Mounting: The flag has been hand-stitched to 100% silk organza for support throughout.
-It was then hand-stitched to a background of black wool with a twill weave.
-The black fabric was washed to reduce excess dye.
-An acid-free agent was added to the wash to further set the dye and the fabric was heat-treated for the same purpose.
-The mount was placed on a supportive framework and housed in a welded aluminum frame with a satin black powder-coated finish.
-The glazing is plexiglas.
+The flag has been hand-stitched to 100% silk organza for support throughout.
+It was then hand-stitched to a background of black wool with a twill weave that was washed and treated for color-fastness.
+The mount was placed on a substantial, custom-made, aluminum framework.

 Condition: There is a tiny amount of mothing, but the overall condition is extraordinary.